abhiram264/trackmate_v1/README.md

 ## Tech Stack (Backend)
 - **Python**: The core programming language used for backend development.
-- **Flask**: A lightweight WSGI web application framework for Python, used for building the RESTful APIs.
+- **FastAPI**: A modern, fast web framework for building APIs with Python based on standard Python type hints.
+- **Uvicorn**: A lightning-fast ASGI server implementation, used for running FastAPI applications.
 - **SQLAlchemy**: An SQL toolkit and Object-Relational Mapper (ORM) that provides a full suite of well-known persistence patterns for Python.
 - **MySQL**: A popular open-source relational database management system used for data storage.
 - **PyMySQL**: A pure Python MySQL client library for connecting to MySQL databases.